 - Map and publish public costs savings across all areas of government thanks to the implementation of the NDIS.

 - Fund the training and upskilling of NDIA planning workforce.

 And beyond the NDIS, to:

 - Fund preventive models including to support mobility and capacity prioritising an at risk cohort-those who are not eligible to the NDIS but are at risk of becoming eligible.

 - Fund the immediate implementation of steps to align regulation across care sector that can be implemented now.

 How this helps

 The promotion of physiotherapists’ skills and knowledge to consumers, government and the NDIA will increase understanding of the role physiotherapy plays in supporting people with disability.
 It is hoped that in turn, greater awareness will result in:

-- appropriate remuneration and recognition for physiotherapists providing disability services
+- appropriate remuneration and recognition for physiotherapists providing disability services; and

 The National Disability Insurance Scheme (NDIS) provides support to people with disability, their families and carers.
-It is jointly governed and funded by the Australian, State and Territory governments.
-The NDIS was initially introduced with a launch on 1 July 2013.
-Roll out of the NDIS began in July 2016 and has been progressively rolled out on a State by State basis.
-The roll-out is due to be completed in 2020.
+It is jointly governed and funded by the Federal, State and Territory governments.
+The NDIS was initially piloted with a launch on 1 July 2013.
+Roll out of the NDIS began in July 2016 and was progressively rolled out on a State by State basis.